Samia Suluhu Hassan Biography: Age, Husband, Children, Education, Political Career -Pindula

 Children

-Samia and her husband have four children with one, Mwanu Hafidh Ameir, who is currently a member of Zanzibar House of Representatives.[1]
+Samia and her husband have four children with their daughter, Mwanu Hafidh Ameir, who is currently a member of Zanzibar House of Representatives.
+They have one daughter and three sons.[1]

 Religion